 To understand the relationship between meters and centimeters, it's essential to define these units and their place within the metric system.

-• Meter (m): As mentioned earlier, the meter is the fundamental unit of length in the metric system.
+Meter (m): As mentioned earlier, the meter is the fundamental unit of length in the metric system.
 Historically, it was defined as one ten-millionth of the distance from the Equator to the North Pole along a meridian.
-However, modernly, the meter is defined more precisely in terms of the speed of light, ensuring a consistent and universally accessible standard.
+On the flip side, modernly, the meter is defined more precisely in terms of the speed of light, ensuring a consistent and universally accessible standard.

-• Centimeter (cm): The centimeter is a unit of length derived from the meter.
+Centimeter (cm): The centimeter is a unit of length derived from the meter.
 The prefix centi- indicates a factor of 1/100.
-Therefore, one centimeter is equal to one-hundredth of a meter.
+So, one centimeter is equal to one-hundredth of a meter.
 This relationship can be expressed mathematically as:

 1 cm = 0.01 m